vercel/modelfusion/docs/tutorial/recipes/sentiment-analysis.md

     new OpenAIChatModel({
       model: "gpt-4",
       temperature: 0, // remove randomness
-      maxTokens: 500, // enough tokens for reasoning and sentiment }),
+      maxCompletionTokens: 500, // enough tokens for reasoning and sentiment }),
     {
       name: "sentiment" as const,